 - Legal Prep Charter Academy, member of the Associate Board

-- Intellectual Property Law Association of Chicago Educational Foundation, Vice President of the Management Committee
+- Intellectual Property Law Association of Chicago – vice president of the Chicago Educational Foundation

-- Hispanic Lawyers Association of Illinois, JD Mentors Program
+- Hispanic Lawyers Association of Illinois, member of the JD Mentors Committee

 - Intellectual Property Law Association of Chicago, member of the Diversity & Inclusion Committee

-- Intellectual Property Owners Association, member of the Emerging Technologies Committee
+- Intellectual Property Owners Association, member of the Industrial Designs Committee

 - Michigan State University, member of the Mechanical Engineering External Advisory Board